rust-lang/rust/ARCHITECTURE.md

 immutable consistent snapshot of world state at a point in time, which actually powers analysis.

-One interesting aspect of analysis is its support for cancelation.
+One interesting aspect of analysis is its support for cancellation.
 When a change is applied to `AnalysisHost`, first all currently active snapshots are cancelled.
 Only after all snapshots are dropped the change actually affects the database.